alfonsograziano/node-code-sandbox-mcp/README.md

   - Incrementally install and reuse dependencies.
 - **One-shot execution** with `run_js_ephemeral` is perfect for:
   - Quick experiments or simple scripts.
-  - Cases where you don’t need to maintain state or cache dependencies.
+  - Cases where you don't need to maintain state or cache dependencies.
   - Clean, atomic runs without worrying about manual teardown.
 - **Detached mode** is useful when you want to:
   - Spin up servers or long-lived services on-the-fly